kcr-83/PolishFootballNetwork/.github/instructions/project/development-prompts.md

    - Feature flags
    - App constants

-Use standalone components approach with inject() function and modern Angular patterns.
+Use standalone components approach with inject() function and modern Angular patterns like signals.
 ```

 ### Prompt 3.2: Authentication & Routing